Vijay Nagar, Indore

 Vijay Nagar is a major residential area in Indore, as a part of Greater Indore.
 Developed by the Indore Development Authority, the suburb saw a boom in population in the late 1990s.
 Real estate prices have since shot up and are among the highest in Indore, in part because of the continued influx of immigrants.
 Vijay Nagar is located in the eastern part of the city and is nestled between MR-9, MR-10, and Eastern Ring Road.
 Lately, with the development of Indore BRTS, the area has witnessed rampant growth.
 Today, It has developed as the major commercial hub of Indore.

 Entertainment

 Vijay Nagar is popular for its malls like the C-21, Malhar Mega Mall, Mangal City and Orbit.
 There are a number of food chains and cafes in the area.
 The streets of Vijay Nagar are dotted with shops and high end shopping plazas.
-Furthermore, locals state that good food is available in this location.
 Playotel, Hotel Marriott, Hotel Wow and Sayaji, the leading hotels of Indore are in Vijay Nagar as well.